mathnimnart/mathnimnart.github.io/_pages/research.md

     width="50%" height="50%" alt="A 100x100 image">
 </p>

-As anthropogenic environmental changes increasingly threaten biodiversity and ecosystem functioning worldwide, assessing the vulnerability (through exposure, sensitivity, and adaptive capacity) of species and ecosystems to threats, and in particular to climate change, is a prerequisite for developing effective strategies for keeping them.
+As anthropogenic environmental changes increasingly threaten biodiversity and ecosystem functioning worldwide, assessing the vulnerability (through exposure, sensitivity, and adaptive capacity) of species and ecosystems to threats, and in particular to climate change, is a prerequisite for developing effective strategies for their conservation.
 To address this challenge, I assess together or alone the different vulnerability components (i.e. exposure, sensitivity and adaptive capacity), and apply biodiversity vulnerability approaches based on a combination of these components.

 **Selected publications:**
 Renault *et al.* (2022) *Glob.
 Chang.
 Biol.*, 28 (20): 5914-5927. [![GCB](https://img.shields.io/badge/DOI-10.1111/gcb.16338-21908C.svg)](https://doi.org/10.1111/gcb.16338){:target="_blank"}<br>